r3code/pagerbot-opsgenie/README.md

 ```

 The configuration should be fairly straightforward, under API keys
-provide your Slack and Pagerduty keys.
+provide your Slack and OpsGenie keys.
 Under groups configure the Slack
-groups you'd like to update. `schedules` is a list of PagerDuty schedule
+groups you'd like to update. `schedules` is a list of OpsGenie schedule
 IDs, `update_message` is the message you'd like to post, and the channels
 you'd like to post them in.